FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/infiltration-editor/Infiltration Editor.rst

 1. Infiltration calculators all use intersection tools.
    This can cause problems if the shapefiles are not set up correctly.
    Specifically, land use and soils shapefiles that may have been converted from raster data.
-   If errors persist, use “fix geometry”, “simplify”, and “dissolve” on the source shapefiles.
+   If errors persist, try “fix geometry”, “simplify”, and “dissolve” on the source shapefiles.
    These tools are part of the QGIS Processing Toolbox.
    They can also be corrected in ArcGIS if the datasets are very large.